crcardenas/Adephaga_UCE/README.md

 conda install -c anaconda natsort
 ```

 This pipeline should be able to run on a personal laptop (windows with linux subsystem and linux, uncertain about mac) with sufficient storage, memory and CPU available.

-Alternatively, you can .... [add json information]
+To follow this workflow, for now see the complete [markdown file](UCE_characterization_and_concatenation_workflow-v0.3.md).